 Illicit drug use, including that of psychedelics, is generally driven by four motivations.
 These include sentience, therapeutic needs, insight-seeking, and pleasure-seeking.

 While experiencing pleasure is likely a driver for many who choose to use psychedelics recreationally, gaining insight, elevating consciousness, and fulfilling a therapeutic need are generally associated with psychedelic use that is more intentional.

 There is certainly some overlap between psychedelic therapy, plant medicine ceremonies, and solo intentional psychedelic trips.
-However, your individual goal or desired outcome will affect which route of administration is best for you as well as how the experience plays out.
+However, your individual goal or desired outcome will determine which route of administration is best for you as well as how the experience plays out.

 The intention, whether it’s to achieve a state of sentience or address a specific therapeutic need, will play a role in the entire process—from the first step of preparation to the integration that follows the experience.